bayoteers/QuickIdeas/README.md

 Installation
 ------------

+This extension requires the [BayotBase](https://github.com/bayoteers/BayotBase) extension, so install that first.

 This extension uses JSON RPC interface to interact with the bugzilla, so make sure you have the required modules installed for Bugzilla.
 (They are required by this extension so checksetup.pl will complain if you don't have them)